 Instead, find “cold”, but relevant, audiences, and avoid participants who may feel they must say what you want to hear, like interns, students, people considering applying for a job with you or people from organisations funded by yours.
 Advertising in a professional body email newsletter, and offering a small incentive, usually works well.

 If you’re hearing “I don’t understand this”, “that’s annoying” or “I don’t like that” during user research, you’re doing it right.

 Good change happens through testing, not guessing.

-You can check what I’m saying is right by looking at the recruitment pages for a world-leading brands like Apple, Google, Facebook or Tesla.
+You can confirm what I’m saying by looking at the recruitment pages for world-leading brands like Apple, Google, Facebook or Tesla.
 You’ll find they apply most, if not all, of these principles.

 Chicken or egg?
 Chicken, I think.
 We know people make businesses succeed.
 The recruitment processes of the most successful companies show they value people.